 Another feature that might cause problems, especially if you’re trying to send large files, is the Wi-Fi assist feature.
 This automatically switches to cellular data when it detects a poor Wi-Fi connection.

-However, your cellular data might be insufficient to send the picture files over iMessage, leading to message failure.
+However, your cellular data might be insufficient to send the picture files over iMessage, leading to the “Not Delivered” error.

-Signing out and signing back in with your Apple ID may help reset any connection error that prevents your iPhone from sending and receiving pictures.
+Signing out and signing back into your Apple ID may help reset any connection error that prevents your iPhone from sending and receiving pictures.
 To do so:

-After a few minutes, sign back in and check if this fixes your issue with your iPhone not sending pictures.
+After a few minutes, sign back in and check if your iPhone still isn’t sending any pictures.
+If it’s not, you may need to install a carrier update.

 13. Install Carrier Updates